solaranamnesis/Das-Ausland/1881/26/1/full-text-english.md

 The deduction that the forms, if they are genuinely similar to our terrestrial organisms, must have been built up under identical conditions, which is obviously not the case, is a much too general hypothesis.

+First, the line of facts decides, and, provided it does, the law must be then be limited.
+But the sentence of the gentleman author himself is incorrect.
+What does "identical conditions" mean in nature?

 ...